aldercode/100-days-of-code/log.md

 Used some of my new-found coding knowledge to make some big layout changes to our (non-tech) company's websites.
 Nice to be able to do these things myself now instead of asking others.
 I only have access to change the HTML, but hey, it's a start.

 ### Day 11: 24 January
+Watched part of @cs50 Week 1 lecture on @edXOnline, where C programming is introduced.

 ### Day 12: 25 January
+Continued with #CS50 Week 1 lecture, and tried my hand at CS50 Sandbox, including the first task.

 ### Day 13: 26 January
+Finished the #CS50 Week 1 lecture.
+Busy Saturday, so not much time for any more than that today.

+### Day 14: 27 January
+Got cracking with the JavaScript Tutorial on @SoloLearn.

+### Day 15: 28 January
+Completed a fair bit more of the JavaScript Tutorial on SoloLearn.

+### Day 16: 29 January
+Started learning about JavaScript objects.

+### Day --: 30 January
+SKIPPED

+### Day 17: 31 January
+Completed approx half of the SoloLearn CSS course.

+### Day 18: 1 February

+### Day 19: 2 February

+### Day 20: 3 February